 Stepping Through the Code

 What took place in HelloCerberus.ps1 can be summarized in five parts.
-Let’s take the most important lines of code from and examine them in detail.
+Let’s examine the most important lines of code in detail.

 1: Get Credentials